About the course

 All trainees accepted onto the course require DBS clearance before commencing their training.

 About the training provider

-The Wigan & West Lancashire Catholic School Direct Programme is a fantastic opportunity to work and learn within a partnership of eight Catholic Secondary schools and one Catholic Sixth Form college, all of which share the same outstanding values and ethos:
+The Wigan & West Lancashire Catholic School Direct Programme is a fantastic opportunity to work and learn within a partnership of nine Catholic Secondary schools and one Catholic Sixth Form college, all of which share the same outstanding values and ethos: